 The Friends of Kororoit Creek is an active group of volunteers working on a range of activities which aims to improve the health of the Kororoit Creek and its surrounds in the Brimbank area.
+Our mission is to protect and enhance the environment and habitat corridor along the Kororoit Creek.
+We seek to involve, inspire and empower our local community.

 With things such as climate change, deforestation, pollution, development and biodiversity loss having a negative effect on the environment, working with the FOKC is a great way to try to combat these things by thinking globally but acting locally.
 It is also heaps of fun!